Karen McDougal: Personal life

-McDougal's family members initially did not support her decision to pose for Playboy.
-Eventually, they embraced the fact and her mother appeared in interview segments of her Playmate of the Year "Video Centerfold" as a sign of support.
+McDougal's family members did not initially support her decision to pose for Playboy.
+But eventually, they embraced the fact, and her mother appeared in interview segments of her Playmate of the Year "Video Centerfold" as a sign of support.
 When she was Playmate of the Year of 1998, she had a healthy BMI of 19.

-In 2004, she bought a pink custom-built motorcycle, and entered an Easyriders sponsored motorcycle competition in Pomona, California, where her motorcycle won the Best Radical Custom award.
-She also professes to be a chocoholic and junk food junkie, despite otherwise seeing herself as a "health nut".
+In 2004, she bought a pink custom-built motorcycle and entered an Easyriders-sponsored motorcycle competition in Pomona, California, where her motorcycle won the Best Radical Custom award.
+She also professes to be a chocoholic and junk food addict, despite otherwise seeing herself as a "health nut."
 In her spare time, she exercises five days a week to stay in shape.
-She is an animal lover and owned two cats: Brittany and Brandy.
-McDougal has two tattoos, one is a tattoo of a cat on the second toe of her right foot to honor her cats, the other is that of a cross behind her right ear as a reminder of her spirituality.
+She is an animal lover and has owned two cats: Brittany and Brandy.
+McDougal has two tattoos, one of a cat on the second toe of her right foot, honoring the felines in her life, and the other of a cross behind her right ear, a reminder of her spirituality.

 As of 2007, McDougal lived in Los Angeles and Phoenix, Arizona.
-In March 2008, McDougal appeared in a topless pictorial and interview in Spanish magazine Interviu in which she discussed her then relationship with Bruce Willis.
+In March 2008, she appeared in a topless pictorial and interview in Spanish magazine Interviu, in which she discussed her then relationship with actor Bruce Willis.

-McDougal's family has a history of breast cancer, and McDougal, who had breast implants, is an advocate of breast cancer awareness.
-In January 2017, she had her breast implants removed after her health worsened.
+Her family has a history of breast cancer, and McDougal, who had breast implants, is an advocate of breast cancer awareness.
+In January 2017, she had her own breast implants removed after her health had worsened.

-In 2018, McDougal said she is registered to vote as a Republican.
-Although she is a swimsuit model, she is not a proficient swimmer because of her aquaphobia.
+In 2018, McDougal said she was registered as a Republican voter.

+Although she is a swimsuit model, she is not a proficient swimmer, due to aquaphobia, or fear of water.